The metaphysics of Talent

 We have now answered our first two questions.
 Talent is a gift we are born with given to us by God to help us to improve our Selves; to benefit us and others.
 But what of the word itself?
 The dictionary also tells us that the figurative use of the word 'talent' is derived from the Parable of the Talents in Matthew and Luke whilst the primary and ancient meaning is balance, weight, sum of money, etc., from the Greek and Roman roots 'tal' and 'tala' meaning to bear or carry.
 All these definitions are significant and replete with hidden meaning, as we shall see as I develop my theme.

 As I said in my introduction, the Parable of the Talents appears in two gospels in the Bible: Matthew 25:14-30 and Luke 19:12-28.
 There is also a third variant in the Gospel of the Hebrews, which is thought to have been composed between 80-150 A.D.
 This text was lost some time during the seventh century, probably during the Muslim invasions of Egypt, and all that remains of it are a few fragments preserved in the writings of the early Church Fathers.
-Consequently, I have chosen to study Matthew's version of the parable because it preserves the esoteric sense better than Luke, which in many places displays all the grubby finger marks of priestly interpolation and distortion.
-But before we do so, it is necessary to consider what the word 'talent' generally means today, the better to understand the hidden meaning of the parable itself.
+Consequently, I have chosen to analyse Matthew's version of the parable because it preserves the esoteric sense better than Luke, which in many places displays all the grubby finger marks of priestly interpolation and distortion.
+But before we study it, it is necessary to consider what the word 'talent' generally means today, the better to understand the hidden meaning of the parable itself.

 Misconceptions about Talent